shyrodgau/imbraw2dng/README.md

 ### Long Exposure<a name="a-lot-more-tricks-and-details" id="a-lot-more-tricks-and-details"> </a>

 If you want to simulate a long "Long exposure" by several shorter ones to avoid the specific noise, you can do so by using the `-fla`/`-flx` parameters on node.js.
-Or set the checkbox below the blue field on the HTML page and then drag and drop the RAW-files you want to stack up together into the blue field.
+Or set the checkbox below the blue field on the HTML page and then drag and drop the RAW- or DNG-files you want to stack up together into the blue field.
 In the app, you first need to convert all RAWs to DNGs.
-Then select the DNGs you want to stack in your file browser and share these with the ImB OS App.
+Then select the DNGs (&gt;1) you want to stack in your file browser and share these with the ImB OS App.

 ### <a id="revert-to-raw" name="revert-to-raw"> </a>Revert to RAW